kneron/document_center/docs/toolchain/manual.md

 1. Convert and optimize the models.
 Generate an optimized onnx file.
 Details are in [section 3.1](#31-converters)
 2. Use the optimized onnx file and a set of images to do the model analysis.
 Generate an encrypted bie file.
 3. Compile the bie file to generate binaries for hardware simulator.
 This step also generates the IP evaluation result.
-4. Use the binaries generated in step 3 and an image as input to simulate kdp720.
+4. Use the binaries generated in step 3 and an image as input to simulate the hardware.
 Get the results as txt files.
 5. Use the bie file and the same image in step 4 as input to simulate the calculation.
 Get the result as txt files.
 6. Compare the txt files generated in step 4 and step 5 to make sure this model can be taken by the kdp720 hardware.